-Jay Z’s Teaming Up With Lin-Manuel Miranda To Turn Broadway Show Into New Movie
+Jay Z Teams Up With Lin-Manuel Miranda For New Movie

 Looks like the "In the Heights" film adaptation has a solid Blueprint.
 Lin-Manuel Miranda's movie version of his first hit musical is getting an extra injection of hip-hop from Mr. Carter himself.